Contemporary Climate Change Debates is an innovative new textbook which tackles some of the difficult questions raised by climate change.

 2. Is the concept of ‘tipping point’ helpful for describing and communicating possible climate futures?

 Michel Crucifix and James Annan

-Friederike Otto and Greg Lusk
+Friederike E.L.
+Otto and Greg Lusk

-5. Can the Social Cost of Carbon be Calculated?
+5. Can the social cost of carbon be calculated?

-Reyer Gerlagh and Roweno Heijmans; Kozo Mayumi
+Reyer Gerlagh and Roweno Heijmans; Kozo Torasan Mayumi

-PART 2: What Should we do?
+PART II: What should we do?

 Misato Sato and Timothy Laing; Mike Hulme

-Jennie Stephens and Gregory Nemet
+Jennie C. Stephens and Gregory Nemet

 Jane C.S.
 Long and Rose Cairns